Slipperboard/firmware/README.md

 ## Precommit

-Run the full suite of formatting, linting, and tests before submitting a change:
+Run the full suite of formatting, linting, documentation, and tests before submitting a change:

 ```bash
 make precommit